 The first thing that sets the MDX apart from the entire crowd, let alone from the X5, is its stylish body.
 It is an uncommonly balanced blend of sportiness, luxury and class that few automakers can achieve.
 Add to this the fact that the base sticker price is much lower than its BMW counterpart.
 Inside, you also get standard leather upholstery, three-zone climate control, heated seats and an eight-speaker sound system.

-Under the hood, the Acura matches the 300 horsepower produced by the base X5, minus the BMW's finicky turbocharging system, and its nine-speed transmission delivers a smooth gear for every speed.
+Under the hood, the Acura nearly matches the 300 horsepower produced by the base X5, minus the BMW's finicky turbocharging system, and its nine-speed transmission delivers a smooth gear for every speed.

 What the X5 Gets Right